Crabbet Arabian Stud: Crabbet under Lady Wentworth

-Lady Wentworth had an unhappy marriage, divorcing in 1923.
-Upon the death of Lady Anne Blunt in 1917, she obtained her mother's title, and became the 16th Baroness Wentworth.
-(The Wentworth title, one of the oldest in England, is one of the few that can be passed through the female line.)
-By the time she took over the Stud, Crabbet Park had been leased.
-The Stud itself retained only eight horse boxes, some cowsheds and a few weed-choked pastures.
-The horses had been sorely neglected, some had starved to death, and others took years to recover.
+By the time Judith had become Lady Wentworth and taken over the Stud, Crabbet Park had been leased.
+The Stud retained eight horse boxes, some cowsheds and a few weedy pastures.
+The horses had been neglected, some had starved to death, and others took years to recover.

 Lady Wentworth spent many years carefully rebuilding her stock and refining her breeding practices.
 To raise funds, she sold some bloodstock back to Egypt in 1920, including the stallions Kasmeyn, Sotamm, and Hamran, as well as the mares Bint Riyala and Bint Rissala.
 She also sold a number of horses to Spain's Duke of Veragua, including five Skowronek daughters.

 In 1925 the Crabbet Stud was visited by Annie Henrietta Yule (1874-1950) and her only child Gladys Meryl Yule (1903-1957).
 They were extremely wealthy women from an Anglo-Indian merchant family, and on settling in England had decided to turn their home at Hanstead Park into an Arabian stud farm.
-This visit began a long relationship of buying and leasing horses; sometimes the studs were adversaries and sometimes partners.
+A long relationship of buying and leasing horses followed; sometimes the studs were adversaries and sometimes partners.
 A third stud, Courtlands, was also held up to be of the same level, and the three competed against each other at annual shows such as the one at the Roehampton Club.

-In 1926, she again received a significant infusion of much-needed cash when the famed Kellogg Arabian Ranch in California, owned by breakfast cereal magnate W. K. Kellogg, spent over $80,000 to purchase a number of Crabbet horses.
+In 1926, the Kellogg Arabian Ranch in California, owned by breakfast cereal magnate W. K. Kellogg, spent over $80,000 to purchase a number of Crabbet horses, providing much needed money to the Stud.